c0deZ3R0/go-sync-kit/IMPLEMENTATION_PLAN.md

 - Minimal behavior tests around Push/Pull/Subscribe contracts using fakes, where applicable.

 Acceptance criteria:
-- Interfaces are in synckit/types and imported by synckit/api.go
+- Interfaces are in synckit/types and synckit aliases point to them
 - All in-repo implementations compile and tests pass

 Risks/notes: